 Naipaul was “the greatest prose writer in the English language of the last 60 years”, wrote Amit Chaudhuri in the Guardian when Naipaul died at the age of 85 on August 11.
 Others were more measured in their praise.
 They could not overlook his flaws and prejudices.
-Naipaul himself provoked criticism by what he said […]
+Naipaul himself provoked […]

 Shakespeare Basics for Grown-ups comes with the subtitle: Everything You Need to Know about the Bard.
 That sounds rich, but the authors E Foley and B Coates deliver.
 Concise, comprehensive, it’s a great briefing on the Bard.